MINNEAPOLIS -- If you like to watch football, every NFL weekend is living art. If you like to see football played well, I'm sorry. You're out of luck.

 I realize the Vikings hit Romo a few times on their opening possession.
 In fact, Vikings defensive end Jared Allen said: "You saw them change their game plan literally in the first series after we hit him about three or four times."
 But come on.
 You give up on your best weapons for large stretches of the game because of a couple early hits?

 Vikings players seemed incredulous but thankful.

 "That was fine with me if they didn't want to go upfield," nose tackle Pat Williams said.
 "They're trying to dump and throw screens and run draws.
 No problem here."

 "I can't say we were prepared for that," defensive tackle Kevin Williams said.
 "We hadn't expected that."

 The Vikings were far from perfect themselves, and their offense seemed stuck in lethargy for far too long Sunday.
-Normally, I would say I saw few encouraging long-term signs from this victory.
 But in the NFL circa 2010, a winning performance consists of making fewer mistakes than your opponent.
-That, and three big plays, were enough to send Childress' "migrant workers" home happy after a full day's work.
+That, and three big plays, were enough to send Childress' "migrant" workers home happy after a full day's work.